PetrBro/DQN-Snake/README.md

 # DQN-Snake
-Train DQN model for playing in snake game
+Training a model based on the DQN algorithm to play a snake